SoyAdrian05/PhysioNet-Challenge-CIC_UPIITA_TEAM/README.md

 If you have trouble running your code, then please try the follow steps to run the example code.

+This code uses a GPU to train the architecture.
+It's recommended that you have CUDA and CUDNN installed for everything to work properly.

 1. Create a folder `example` in your home directory with several subfolders.

         user@computer:~$ cd ~/